bane-labs/docs/bridge/messaging-bridge/n3-to-evm.md

 │ 0x0000002000000000000000001234...7890000000000000...    │
 └─────────────────────────────────────────────────────────┘
                               │
-                              ▼ Send the message on Neo N3 ┌─────────────────────────────────────────────────────────┐
+                              ▼ Send the message on N3
+┌─────────────────────────────────────────────────────────┐
 │ messageBridge.sendExecutableMessage(bytes, bool)        │
 └─────────────────────────────────────────────────────────┘
                               │
-                              ▼ Cross-chain relay
+                              ▼ Cross-chain relay - then execute on EVM ┌─────────────────────────────────────────────────────────┐
-┌─────────────────────────────────────────────────────────┐
 │ messageBridge.executeMessage(nonce)                     │
 └─────────────────────────────────────────────────────────┘
                               │
-                              ▼ Return the result to Neo N3 ┌─────────────────────────────────────────────────────────┐
+                              ▼ Return the result to N3
+┌─────────────────────────────────────────────────────────┐
 │ messageBridge.sendResultMessage(nonce)                  │
 └─────────────────────────────────────────────────────────┘
 ```

-This completes the full N3 to EVM flow showing how to properly prepare the call data using the ethers library for encoding the `AMBTypes.Call` structure and `balanceOf` method call, serialize it, and execute it on EVM.
+This completes the full N3 to EVM flow showing how to properly prepare the call data using the ethers library for encoding the `AMBTypes.Call` structure and `balanceOf` method call, serializing it, sending it, executing it, and then sending the results back to N3.